EminUnsal/Hands-on/DevOps/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 ### Create infrastructure

 - Run `terraform plan`.
-You should see an output similar to the one shown below. # bu kodu yazdiktan sonra
+You should see an output similar to the one shown below.

 ```bash
 terraform plan